CSE-110-Group-13/cse110-sp24-group13/admin/meetings/06092024-final-sprint-retrospective.md

 - The stuff we reflect on can be stuff in the video.

 ### Challenges:
-- we had one big github mishap that forced ust to revert commits.
+- we had one big github mishap that forced us to revert commits.
 - Keeping boards and members update.
 - Merge conflicts.